 The best way to communicate your direction for the coming year is to actually have your marketing team in the room when you roll it out.
 Handing it off to management in hopes that they will communicate it down through the org chart is like trusting your business strategy to a bunch of preschoolers playing a game of telephone.
 It must come directly from you if you want it to be clearly understood.

-5. They don’t have a good resource for market intelligence
+5. They don’t have good resources for market intelligence

 Solution: Connect your team with experts and prioritize intelligence gathering

-Make sure everyone understands that you must have solid, usable market intelligence before you commit to creating a strategy.
-Declare an end to the practice of shooting in the dark.
+Make sure everyone understands that you must have solid, actionable market intelligence before you commit to a strategy.
+Declare an end to the practice of shooting in the dark!

 A note on hiring for market intelligence

-Unless you really know what you’re after, I would be very cautious about hiring specifically for market intelligence.
-Experienced, knowledgable people who really know your technical industry and know how to find the information you need are going to be hard to come by outside of specialized market research firms.
-Look for someone with a proven track record that consists of more than just conducting Google searches and pasting a bunch of things you already know into a “report.”
+Unless you really know what you’re after, be cautious about hiring specifically for market intelligence.
+Outside of specialized market research firms, finding experienced, knowledgable people who really know your technical industry and know how to find the information you need are hard to come by.
+Look for someone with a proven track record of compiling deep and insightful information about your market.